spatialos/gdk-for-unity/docs/content/glossary.md

 SpatialOS manages the world, keeping track of all the entities and what state they’re in.

 *Changes* to the world are made by [workers](#worker).
 Each worker has a view onto the world (the part of the world that they're [interested](https://docs.improbable.io/reference/latest/shared/glossary#interest) in), and SpatialOS sends them updates when anything changes in that view.

-It's important to recognise this fundamental separation between the SpatialOS world and the subset view/representation of that world that an individual worker [checks out](https://docs.improbable.io/reference/latest/shared/glossary#checking-out).
-This is why workers must [send updates](https://docs.improbable.io/reference/latest/shared/glossary#sending-an-update) to SpatialOS when they want to change the world: they don't control the canonical state of the world, they must use SpatialOS APIs to change it.
+It's important to recognise this fundamental separation between the SpatialOS world and the subset view of that world that an individual worker [checks out](https://docs.improbable.io/reference/latest/shared/glossary#checking-out).
+This is why workers must [send updates](https://docs.improbable.io/reference/latest/shared/glossary#sending-an-update) to SpatialOS when they want to change the world: they don't control the canonical state of the world, they must use [Worker SDK](https://docs.improbable.io/reference/latest/shared/glossary#worker-sdk) APIs to change it.

 ### SpatialOS Runtime